genepi/haplocheck/README.md

 [![GitHub release](https://img.shields.io/github/release/genepi/haplocheck.svg)](https://GitHub.com/genepi/haplocheck/releases/)

 ## Getting started
 Haplocheck is a software that uses the mitochondrial phylogeny to detect contamination in mtDNA sequencing studies and whole-genome sequencing studies.
 You can use our [cloud web service](http://mitoverse.i-med.ac.at) or install it locally.
+Haplocheck uses [mutserve](https://github.com/seppinho/mutserve) for variant calling and [haplogrep](https://github.com/seppinho/haplogrep-cmd) for haplogroup classification.

 ## Download and Install